-The International Registry to Improve Outcomes in Men with Advanced Prostate Cancer (IRONMAN), the first international clinical trial registry for prostate cancer, is open for enrollment at Duke University.
+The International Registry for Men with Advanced Prostate (IRONMAN), the first international clinical trial registry for prostate cancer, is open for enrollment.
 The registry aims to enroll 5,000 patients over the next three years at several institutions worldwide, including 2,500 from the United States and Canada.

-The international clinical trial registry is led by Daniel George, MD, professor of medicine and surgery and director of genitourinary oncology at Duke Cancer Institute; Philip Kantoff, MD, chairman of medicine at Memorial Sloan Kettering Cancer Center; and Lorelei Mucci, ScD, associate professor of epidemiology Harvard T.H.
-Chan School of Public Health and leader, cancer epidemiology, Dana-Farber/Harvard Cancer Center.
+The international clinical trial registry is led by Daniel George, MD, professor of medicine and surgery and director of genitourinary oncology at Duke Cancer Institute, Philip Kantoff, MD chairman of medicine at Memorial Sloan Kettering Cancer Center and Lorelei Mucci, ScD, associate professor of epidemiology at the Harvard T.H.
+Chan School of Public Health and leader, cancer epidemiology Dana-Farber/Harvard Cancer Center.

 George, Kantoff and Mucci initiated the IRONMAN registry to address the knowledge gaps around care and sequential therapy for patients with advanced prostate cancer.
-This large international registry encompasses a prospective collection of multiple blood samples with treatment changes and a longitudinal collection of patient-reported outcomes (PROs).
+This large, international registry encompasses a prospective collection of clinical data, multiple blood samples with treatment changes, physician questionnaires, and a longitudinal collection of patient-reported outcomes (PROs).

 “We are at a tipping point; results from this study will have an immediate and significant impact on patient care,” George said.
 “Through IRONMAN, we can jumpstart the use of genetic profiles to guide prostate cancer treatment decisions.
 If successful, we will create data that could inform clinical trial design and patient selection, as well as alter how we evaluate patients in clinical practice.”